monishkumarv/jetbrains-commit-manager/README.md

 - **Checkbox Selection**: Click files to include/exclude from the next commit
 - **Bulk Selection**: Quickly select or deselect all files
+- **Smart Commit Button**: Commit button is only enabled when files are selected, with helpful tooltips
 - **Status Bar Commit**: Enter commit message and commit from the status bar
 - **Command Palette**: Commit via commands if you prefer keyboard-only flow